 When to Take Your Engagement Photos

 Once you’ve hired your photographer, it’s time to schedule your engagement shoot.
 If you’re planning to use these photos for save-the-dates (which go out six to eight months before your wedding), you need to book a session around 10 months or more in advance.
-That way your photographer has time to edit the images, and you still have time to get those invitations designed.
-If you have a longer engagement, or you’re not planning to use photos for save-the-dates, you have more flexibility.
+That way, your photographer has time to edit the images, and you still have time to get those invitations designed.
+If you have a longer engagement or are not planning to use photos for save-the-dates, you have more flexibility.

 In terms of season, King recommends avoiding the dead of summer given those all-too-common humidity hiccups: “I think spring and fall are the best times because you avoid extreme temperatures and still have pretty, colorful foliage—while avoiding dormant and bare trees in the winter.”